xp-forge/lambda/README.md

 "Hello Timm from test @ us-east-1"
 ```

-*This functionality is provided by the great [Docker image provided by LambCI](https://github.com/lambci/docker-lambda)!*
+*This functionality is provided by the great [LambCI Docker image](https://github.com/lambci/docker-lambda)!*

 Setup
 -----